Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 TOTAL_COUNTS = 12
 ```

-This early implementation therefore uses the floor markings themselves as its main representation of course progression.
+The current implementation therefore uses the accepted floor markings as its main representation of course progression.

-It does not yet contain the richer context later developed for distinguishing course events, corner states, and parking conditions.
+In this file, course progress is intentionally represented by the accepted-event counter rather than by a larger navigation state machine.

 ---